Weightlifting at the 1998 Asian Games – Men's 77 kg

 The men's 77 kilograms event at the 1998 Asian Games took place on 10 December 1998 at Thunder Dome, Maung Thong Thani Sports Complex.

 The weightlifter from China won the gold, with a combined lift of 355 kg.

+Total score was the sum of the lifter's best result in each of the snatch and the clean and jerk, with three lifts allowed for each lift.
+In case of a tie, the lighter lifter won; if still tied, the lifter who took the fewest attempts to achieve the total score won.
+Lifters without a valid snatch score were allowed to perform the clean and jerk.